laydros/mac-dev-setup/README.md

 ### Usage

-To install a package (or **Formula** in Homebrew vocabulary) simply type:
+    # To install a package (or **Formula** in Homebrew vocabulary) simply type:
     $ brew install <formula>

-To update Homebrew's directory of formulae, run:
+    # To update Homebrew's directory of formulae, run:
     $ brew update

-**Note**: I've seen that command fail sometimes because of a bug.
-If that ever happens, run the following (when you have Git installed):

-    $ cd /usr/local
-    $ git fetch origin
-    $ git reset --hard origin/master

-To see if any of your packages need to be updated:
+    # To see if any of your packages need to be updated:
     $ brew outdated

-To update a package:
+    # To update a package:
     $ brew upgrade <formula>

-Homebrew keeps older versions of packages installed, in case you want to roll back.
-That rarely is necessary, so you can do some cleanup to get rid of those old versions:
+    # Homebrew keeps older versions of packages installed, in case you want
+    # to roll back.
+That rarely is necessary, so you can use the cleanup
+    # command to get rid of those old versions:
     $ brew cleanup

-To see what you have installed (with their version numbers):
+    # To see what you have installed (with their version numbers):
     $ brew list --versions

-You can use the info command to find out more about a given package
+    # You can use the info command to find out more about a given package
     $ brew info ssh-copy-id

+**Note**: Brew update will fail sometimes because of a bug.
+If that ever happens, run the following:

+    $ cd /usr/local
+    $ git fetch origin
+    $ git reset --hard origin/master

 Let's grab some basics before going any further